-- 1. Minimum overall grade point average of 2.60 in all work taken at the University of Delaware. - 2.
-The following General Studies courses must be successfully completed with a grade of C- or better. - ENGL 110 - Two of the three science courses - Two of the three social sciences courses - MATH 251, 252, and 253 - 3.
-Completion with a grade of C- or better and a minimum grade point average of 2.60 in the required courses in education.
+- 1. Minimum overall grade point average of 2.60 in all work taken at the University of Delaware. - The following General Studies courses must be successfully completed with a grade of C- or better. - ENGL 110 - Two of the three science courses - Two of the three social sciences courses - MATH 251, 252, and 253 - Completion with a grade of C- or better and a minimum grade point average of 2.60 in the required courses in education.
 The required education courses are: - EDUC 100 Introduction to Elementary and Middle School Education - EDUC 205 Human Development Grades K-8 - EDUC 210 Beginning Literacy - EDUC 230 Introduction to Exceptional Children - EDUC 240 Law and Ethics in Education OR EDUC 247 History of Education in America - EDUC 258 Cultural Diversity, Schooling, and the Teacher - EDUC 387 Integrating Technology in Education - 4.
 Official enrollment in the major. - 5.
-Successfully pass the Praxis Core Academic Skills for Educators test according to the Delaware state guidelines listed below or another college ready exam such as ACT or SAT.
-These tests assess basic skills in reading, writing and mathematics.
-This test should be taken before sophomore year.
+The Praxis Core Academic Skills for Educators test may be required.